Proofing Mycelium-based Buoys in Aquaculture Applications

 Introduction:

-As far as we are aware, Sue Van Hook is the only researcher in the United States who has been involved directly with the actual growth and deployment of mycelium buoys.
-Other researchers have just recently explored the potential for the success of agricultural byproduct and mycelium buoys, such as Manan et. al. “Synthesis and applications of fungal mycelium-based advanced functional materials(2021), but their practical application has yet to be thoroughly tested.
+Sue Van Hook has been uniquely involved directly with the actual growth and deployment of mycelium buoys.
+Other researchers have just recently explored the potential for the success of agricultural byproducts and mycelium buoys, such as Manan et. al. “Synthesis and applications of fungal mycelium-based advanced functional materials(2021), but their practical application has yet to be thoroughly tested.
 No results were returned in the National SARE project database when searched for “buoys” or “mycelium”, and a review of “aquaculture” projects demonstrated that our project is breaking new ground.

 Early in the last decade, Van Hook conducted scores of experiments involving the optimization of fungal strains in combination with agricultural byproducts.
 She tested two fungal strains against eight fiber and husk combinations searching for the ideal buoy composite.
 Van Hook field tested strings of these combinations using four different toggle buoy shapes and sizes in Maine waters in the summers of 2014 and 2015 (Figures 1-3).
 Her early flotation experiments in the lab guided a partnership between Ecovative and NOAA’s DART program to design mycelium buoys that would cushion the impact of tsunami detection devices launched from ships and then subsequently break apart and degrade in the marine environment (Figure 4).
 These were meant to replace rings of Styrofoam™ being used by NOAA which were non-retrievable after launching.
 News of Ecovative’s prototype mushroom buoys spread to Massachusetts where Salem Sound Coastwatch engaged Van Hook to grow a larger barrel-shaped buoy to support a transmitter and canvas tube for their ocean drifter buoys to monitor ocean currents in 2015 (Figure 5).
 Deployments of this buoy required added wooden structure to support the small computer, but the buoy successfully transmitted data and was retrieved at the end of the trial.